Drilling Optimization and ROP Managment

 In this method, data acquired on the field are analyzed to evaluate and identify issues of drilling processes Diagnostic tool has been used whose concept and relative formula were introduced in 1964 (Teale, 1965) MSE is defined as the amount of energy required per unit volume of rock drilled and represents the energy necessary to drill a fixed volume of rock (Kpsi) and the monitoring of MSE can provide information for recognizing dull or damaged bits; select an appropriate bit and WOB and RPM for a bit and rock type, respectively; and avoid the poor mud circulation.

 Usually drilling engineers want to maintain MSE value as close as possible to a formation’s true compressive strength.
-Unexpected changes in MSE may indicate changes either in rock properties, or drilling inefficiency, or both.
+Unexpected changes in MSE may indicate changes either in rock properties, drilling inefficiency, or both.

 Bit Selection and Bit Performance Prediction

-One element of optimizing drilling performance is the optimization of bit selection and operating parameter.
+One element of optimizing drilling performance is the optimization of bit selection and operating parameters.
 This optimization process is often accomplished through trial and error.
 However, this approach can lead to significant unnecessary expenses and may result in uncertain outcomes, without achieving the desired optimization.

 Bit performance optimization processes typically require information on rock strength and other rock properties (such as a MEM) as well as some form of bit performance prediction.
 To predict performance, it is necessary to understand the characteristics of the material being drilled.
 Additionally, establishing criteria for determining good or bad performance is essential for the optimization process.